-- c) Upto 45% (or upto 22.5% of the total seats) for the Church of North India.
-Out of this 50 % (ie 11.25 % of the total) shall be earmarked for applicants from the Delhi Diocese which manages the college. - d) The remaining 33% (ie, 16.5% of the total seats) shall be filled with candidates from all other Christian denominations, to be referred to as "non CNI churches". - e) Certificate of Baptism should be valid from at least 2 years prior to the last date of receipt of applications. - f) Applicants from CNI and CNI-D are required to also produce a letter from the Parish priest duly certified by the Bishop. - g) All Christian candidates will be required to submit a letter of recommendation from the Parish priest. - h) In the event of there being insufficient number of candidates in any of the Christian category(ies) the Principal reserves the right to fill up such seats from other Christian denominations. - 5.
+- iv.
+The Chaplain will ensure that documentary requirements of candidates are fulfilled and verified. - 6.
+In the event of there being insufficient number of candidates from the CNI-D or CNI after the cut off has been decided, the Supreme Council will decide on the reallocation of seats. - 7.
+All Christian candidates will be interviewed by a Board comprising one Christian member nominated by the Supreme Council from the Supreme Council or the Governing Body. - 8.
+In the event of there being insufficient candidates for particular courses, the Principal reserves the right to allocate seats to Christian candidates in other courses they have applied for. - 9.
+The interviews for the 50% seats, reserved for Christian candidates will be held first, within each discipline in the following order CNI-D, CNI, COTH, CST & CPwD. - 10.
 The remaining seats in the non-Christian category will be filled as follows: - i.
 17% (8.5% of the total) for SC/ST - ii.
-5 % (2.5 % of the total) for the PWD. - iii.
-Remaining 78 % (39% of the total) for General Merit category - 6.
+Remaining 83 % (41.5% of the total) for General Merit category - iii.
 5% of all seats shall be reserved horizontally, across all categories, for the PWD candidates.
-In case 5% seats in the Christian category cannot be filled by PWD candidates the same shall be shifted to the General PWD category so as to ensure that the PWD candidates admitted do not fall below 5% of the total admissions. - 7.
-Candidates shall be shortlisted for the written exam and the interviews in the ratio of 1:4 approximately for Humanities and 1: 6 approximately, for Science subjects (for Christian candidates it shall be in the ratio 1:6 and 1:8 approximately, for Humanities and Sciences respectively). - 8.
+In case proportionate seats in the Christian category cannot be filled by PWD candidates the same shall be shifted to the General PWD category so as to ensure that the PWD candidates admitted do not fall below 5% of the total admissions, and vice-versa. - 11.
+Candidates shall be shortlisted for the written exam and the interviews in the ratio of 1:4 approximately for humanities and 1:6 approximately, for Science subjects (for Christian candidates it shall be in the ration 1:6 and 1:8 respectively).
 The cutoffs for each of the courses shall be determined by the Principal accordingly.
 The Principal, if he deems it necessary, may adjust these ratios, provided that the departments concerned make a compelling case for doing so.
-The decision of the Principal shall be final in this regard. - 9.
-In order to ensure that sanctioned seats and students admitted against them match as far as possible, category-wise patterns of drop-out rates may be taken into account in finalizing the Admission List and the Waiting List in respect of each course.
+The decision of the Principal shall be final in this regard.

-- 10. Admissions from the Sports category shall be 5% (or 21 seats) of the sanctioned seats.
+- 12. In order to ensure that sanctioned seats and students admitted against them match as far as possible, category-wise patterns of drop-out rates may be taken into account in finalizing the Admission List and the Waiting List in respect of each course. - 13.
+Admissions from the Sports category shall be 5% (or 21 seats) of the sanctioned seats.
 They shall be supernumerary.
 A Committee chaired by the Principal shall oversee, organize admissions to this category.
-The selection procedure shall comprise - i.
-Selection trials conducted by the Physical Education department - ii.
+The selection procedure shall comprise: - i.
+Selection trials conducted by the PE department & evaluation of certificates - ii.
 Interview